unrag.config.ts Reference

 }Environment variables

-The config file expects these environment variables:
+The config file expects these environment variables.
+The embedding-related variables depend on which provider you're using.

 Server-only